 It all started in 2018 when I launched the Ninety-Nine Yards podcast, where I’d regularly interview NFL players, sports analysts and more.
-Interviewing players at this stage wasn’t new to me as it was something I’d been doing since 2016 as part of the ‘day in the life of…’ series.
+Interviewing players at this stage wasn’t new to me as I’d been doing it since 2016 as part of the ‘Day in the Life of…’ series.

 May 2019 was when I joined up with Dayna O’Gorman from Our Turf Football, and Shona Duthie from Ninety-Nine Yards to launch a podcast called End Zone Scoop (formerly Gridiron and Wine) where the three of us talk all things American Football.

 In 2021, I was asked by brands (BetVictor, Hickory’s Smokehouse, Stonegate Group, Mansion Bet, and USA Sports) to start writing regular content on the game for their blogs.
-In fact… Are you a brand looking to raise your profile in the space?
-You should work with me.
+In fact… If you are a brand looking to raise your profile in the space, you should work with me.

 After building my profile in the community for several years, I was asked in September 2021 by the team at NFLUK to be a regular guest host on their Instagram Live show, Her Huddle (as published on BroadcastNow and Verge Magazine).
-I made my debut later that month on the 28th, with NFL Network star, Rachel Bonnetta, and have since appeared in 4 episodes.
+I made my debut later that month interviewing NFL Network star Rachel Bonnetta and featured in several episodes.

 I was honoured in May 2022 to join Pandora Forsyth from the Daily Express to discuss the lack of female representation in American Football and what needs to be done to build its presence among the female fan base.
-You can read the full interview, and watch the replay of the interview here.
+You can read the full interview and watch the interview replay here.